 Most staff at Archery GB remain working from home.
 Post has been redirected so it can be processed, but we urge people where possible to move from paper-based documents to digital versions which can be emailed.

 Staff are making use of video conferencing or conference calls wherever possible for contact and meetings with each other and with our key volunteers.
-Office phone lines have all been redirected during office hours and normal business services will be maintained as best as possible under the circumstances of Coronavirus.
-Many of our staff have now been furloughed, those remaining can access company email accounts and Archery GB systems securely from home.
+Office phone lines are redirected during office hours and normal business services will be maintained as best as possible under the circumstances of Coronavirus.
+Some staff remain furloughed, others can access company email accounts and Archery GB systems securely from home.

 Keep in touch

 We will continue to keep people updated through the website, ezines and social media.